 Because the market is largely unregulated, some companies provide “in-house” COAs, and others may falsify reports.
 Do not trust the results from any COA that is not accredited by an independent third-party lab.
 The lab should be state-licensed and verifiable.
 If not, the information you receive in the COA may be inaccurate.

 Remedy Review provides information about third-party tested CBD companies to encourage consumers to shop for CBD the smart way.
 We only provide information about brands with COA information to our readers.
-For recommendations on pure, quality CBD products available in your area, visit our buyer’s guides.
+For recommendations on pure, quality CBD products available in your area, read our brand reviews and buyer’s guides here.